PixelsCamp/docs/MOON.md

 ![copy address](img/profile.png)

 Go back to Metamask and watch.
-In a couple of seconds your wallet will show that you own 1000 ethers.
+In 1-2 minutes your wallet will show that you own 1000 ethers.

 You're ready.